Asymptotic Behaviour of Semigroup Traces and Schatten Classes of Resolvents: Certain overall cases

-We conclude this section with a complementary result that involves the concept of \textit{Integrated Semigroups.} First, we recall the basic definition, see e.g. \cite{Arendt}. \begin{definition} Let $\{U_A (t)\}_{t \geq 0}$ be a $C_0$-semigroup on $\calH$ with generator $A$.
+We conclude this section with a complementary result that involves the concept of the \textit{integrated semigroups.} First, we recall the basic definition, see e.g. \cite{Arendt}. \begin{definition} Let $\{U_A (t)\}_{t \geq 0}$ be a $C_0$-semigroup on $\calH$.
 The family $\{S_A (t)\}_{t \geq 0}\,$, which is given by